Xenon compounds

 Xenon compounds are compounds containing the element xenon (Xe).
 After Neil Bartlett's discovery in 1962 that xenon can form chemical compounds, a large number of xenon compounds have been discovered and described.
-Almost all known xenon compounds contain the electronegative atoms fluorine or oxygen.
+Almost all known xenon compounds contain atoms of electronegative fluorine or oxygen.
 The chemistry of xenon in each oxidation state is analogous to that of the neighboring element iodine in the immediately lower oxidation state.